In Exercises 1–4, the sample size n, probability of success p, an... | Channels for Pearson+

 Step 3: Calculate nq by multiplying the sample size n by the probability of failure q.
 Use the formula: nq = n × q.

 Step 4: Check whether both conditions np ≥ 5 and nq ≥ 5 are satisfied.
-If both conditions are met, the normal approximation can be used; otherwise, it cannot.
+If both conditions are met, the normal distribution can be used as an approximation.

-Step 5: Conclude whether the normal distribution can approximate the binomial distribution based on the results of the calculations in Steps 2 and 3.
+Step 5: Conclude whether the normal distribution is a valid approximation based on the results of the calculations in Steps 2 and 3.

 Verified video answer for a similar problem: